 The risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
-There are several subcategories of operational risk at Hermes including: regulatory, legislative, reputational, operating model, change, employee, outsourcing, material (investment) breach or error, cyber risk, business continuity, data protection, product risk.
+There are several subcategories of operational risk at Hermes including: regulatory, legislative, reputational, operating model, change, employee, outsourcing, fraud, technology, information security and data protection, business continuity, and product risk.